falocas/workshops/content/english/linux-basics/vm-import-setup.md

 VirtualBox uses the .ova for their machine images.

 Let's download our copy of the computer!
 Click the link below to download.
 Most images are big (~8GB), but ours is only ~3GB.
-The download still might take a few minutes.
+The download still might take a few minutes - please ensure you have a stable internet connection prior to downloading.

 <a class="my-2 mx-4 btn btn-info" href="https://nuevofoundation-my.sharepoint.com/:u:/r/personal/beatris_mendezgandica_nuevofoundation_org/Documents/Linux-Workshop/nuevo-linux-basics.ova?csf=1&web=1&e=5sekOO">
 Download link